The Dreadnoughts: History

 The Dreadnoughts formed in 2006 in the Downtown Eastside area of Vancouver, British Columbia, Canada.
 They released their first album, Legends Never Die, in 2007, followed by their second album, Victory Square, in 2009.
 They wrote Victory Square as a tribute to their home city of Vancouver, and as such, many of the songs on the album focus on places of importance to the bandmembers.
 The Dreadnoughts promoted the album by touring all over Canada and Europe in 2009, a tour which inspired much of the material on their 2010 album Polka's Not Dead.
 The tour was documented in a book by Adam PW Smith, who would later produce a mini-documentary about the band as well.

 In late 2011, after producing Polka's Not Dead, the band announced an indefinite hiatus.
 However, they followed this by playing shows occasionally, such as annual Vancouver shows, a two-week European tour in January 2014, and two March gigs with Guttermouth in 2014.
-On November 11, 2017 they released their fourth full-length album Foreign Skies, a folk-punk concept album about the First World War.
+On November 11, 2017, they released their fourth full-length album Foreign Skies, a folk-punk concept album about the First World War.
 They followed this up with the acoustic album Into The North on November 15, 2019.
-Their most recent album Green Willow, which consists entirely of folk-punk renditions of traditional folk songs (with the exception of the final track "Roll Northumbria"), was released digital-only on March 13, 2023., which would get a limited production physical release in 2024.
-On December 8, 2024, the band announced a new, being "polka-heavy and shanty-heavy" later titled Polka Pit.
+On March 13, 2023, the band released Green Willow, which consists entirely of folk-punk renditions of traditional folk songs (with the exception of the final track "Roll Northumbria").
+While Green Wiilow was originally only released on digital platforms, the album had a limited production for physical release in 2024.
+On December 8, 2024, the band announced a new album, being "polka-heavy and shanty-heavy" later titled Polka Pit.
+Polka Pit released on September 19, 2025.